Understanding CAM Charges in Commercial Lease Management

 Negotiating CAM Charges

-When negotiating CAM charges as a landlord, key strategies include setting a clear breakdown of included expenses.
+When negotiating CAM details as a landlord, key strategies include setting a clear breakdown of included expenses.
 Establishing a base year for calculations is also important.
 Offering a cap on total CAM charges and providing tenants with the right to audit expenses is essential.
-Considering a percentage-based allocation system based on occupied space or usage ensures fairness across tenants.
-Always maintain transparency and open communication to avoid disputes.
+Use a percentage-based allocation system based on occupied space or usage to ensure fairness across tenants.

 Manage Your CAM Charges with STRATAFOLIO